davidar/peruse/test/mozilla-2.md

+---
-# Welcome to Firefox Developer Edition
+title: Welcome to Firefox Developer Edition
+lang: en
+---

 Get to know the features that make it the most complete browser for building the Web.